-Along with a website, creating a formal email address (for example email@example.com) rather than a Hotmail/Google email can give a professional look to clients creating the impression that the business is bigger than it actually is!
+Along with a website, creating a formal email address (for example firstname.lastname@example.org) rather than a Hotmail/Google email can give a professional look to clients and create the impression that the business is bigger than it actually is!

 Forums, blogging and social networking

-A new revelation to marketing, forum entries and blogging has become one of the cheapest and best ways to acquire new clients.
+A new revelation to marketing, forum entries and blogging have become some of the cheapest and best ways to acquire new clients.
 To appeal to clients you need to appear as an expert in your field – through writing a blog you gain credibility within your industry.
-Make sure you keep the content of your blog relevant and interesting – keep up with changes in your industry and development in the skills that you can offer.
+Make sure you keep the content of your blog relevant and interesting.
+Keep up with changes in your industry and development in the skills that you can offer.

-You’ll find that if you’re interested in the services you offer, so will others!
+You’ll find that if you’re interested in the services you offer, others will be, too!
 There are lots of forums out there talking about everything from financial advice to your crisp flavour preference.
 Chances are, people are talking about the freelance service that you offer.
-Get online, search for these forums and start posting away!
-Don’t just market your services – offer advice and helpful tips.
+Get online, search for these forums and start offering advice or solutions.
+Don’t only focus on marketing your services.
 This will build you a name in the industry.

 Furthering this, increasing your social networking presence can get people to your website.
-Set up a facebook account dedicated to your freelance or contract services and promote away!
-Twitter about your services making sure to Tweet links to your website – you’ll be surprised how many people will be interested in your business.
+Set up a facebook account dedicated to your freelance or contract services and promote away.
+Use Twitter to tweet about your services, making sure to add links to your website – you’ll be surprised how many people will be interested in your business.

 Make sure you have professional business cards.
-Hand them out to friends, suppliers and any contacts you may have to make sure to get these people to spread the word about your business.
+Hand them out to friends, suppliers and any contacts you may have to help these people to spread the word about your business.
 The cards need to have all contact details, a small description of what services you offer and your business name and logo.

-Advertising can be costly (giving a lower return than other methods of marketing) however it’ll raise your profile in the industry and may bring in business.
+Advertising can be costly and give a lower return than other methods of marketing.
+However, it’ll raise your profile in the industry and may bring in business.
 If you do decide to advertise you’ll need to consider your target audience:

 - What do they read, what sites do they visit, where do they look for new suppliers?